mpratt/Embera/README.md

 media, however this library always tries to provide an embeddable `html` key that can be used to embed the information on a html document.

-This library has fake responses which is a way of getting the html embeddable code without the need of querying the oembed provider.
+This library has fake responses / Offline support which is a way of getting the html embeddable code without the need of querying the oembed provider.
 It also has caching support, provider collections, responsive embeds and many other features.
 You can find out more by reading the documentation below.